Gourab-Ghosh/timecat-rs/README.md

 ```

 You can use UCI commands, although it's not recommended in production environments due to potential parsing delays and unpredictable outputs.
 The 'nnue' and 'engine' features are also required in this context.

+As previous, add the timecat crate to your project:
 ```bash
 cargo add timecat --no-default-features --features engine
 ```